joydeb28/joydeb28/README.md

 # 👋 Hi!
-I'm Joy, an Applied Scientist diving into data science 👨‍💻
+I'm Joy, an Applied Scientist diving into Data Science 👨‍💻

 ### 🤵About Me